benkiefer/maven-helper-script/README.md

  - Make sure you have ruby installed and on your path.
  - Checkout the project to a directory on your machine.
  - From the checkout directory, type "rake install".
+ - Put an "m.yml" file in you maven project's parent directory as described above.
- - In a command window, "cd" to your maven project's top-level directory which should contain your YAML file (as described above).
+ - In a command window, "cd" to a directory in your project.
  - Execute a command like the one above.

 If you're having trouble, take a look at the sample-mvn-project.